 Most teachers welcome opportunities to learn more about effective instructional strategies and classroom resources.
-They often reach into their own pockets to purchase tools that engage students and open doors to greater academic success.
-They attend workshops and classes that equip them with knowledge and tools to become better instructors.
+They reach into their own pockets to purchase materials that engage students and open doors to greater academic success.
+They attend classes that equip them with knowledge and tools to become better instructors.

 Federal programs such as Title I were created to provide teachers with on-going professional development (PD).
 Professional development delivers training to empower educators with knowledge and skills to help students meet high academic standards.